Paradigm4/superfunpack/README.md

 > * m: Marginal sum of the 1st column ('yes' events in 1st class)
 > * n: Marginal sum of  the 2nd column ('no' events in 1st class)
 > * k: Marginal sum of the 1st row ('yes' events in 2nd class)
+> * alternative: indicates the alternative hypothesis and must be one of "two.sided", "less", or "greater"

 The following table illustrates the parameters x, m, n, and k in a contingency table comparing two classifications labeled I and II: